aliaksah/depmixS4pp/README.md

 ***

 * Full text of the paper introducing An Adaptive Simulated Annealing EM Algorithm for Inference on Non-homogeneous Hidden Markov Models: [ACM](https://dl.acm.org/icps.cfm)
-* Some applications of the package are available on [GitHub](https://github.com/aliaksah/depmixS4pp/tree/master/examples)
+* Some applications of the package are available on: [GitHub](https://github.com/aliaksah/depmixS4pp/tree/master/examples)

 ***